mnowotnik/pdfocr-redux/README.md

-# pdfocr.sh
+# PDFOCR-Redux

+Your normal pdfocr bash script revisited!
+All the flexibility and speed is already here.
+Not to mention new handy features to blow your socks off.
+Tune in to your ultimate pdfocr source.

-A convenience script that implements a pipeline for creating a searchable pdf file.
+PDFOCR implements a pipeline for creating a searchable pdf file.
 The pipeline involves three parts:
   - pdf splitting and conversion to images
   - user-defined image preprocessing